kegrimes/Create-Receipt-of-Credit-Hours/README.md

  6- Print the information of a staff member
  7- Exit Program

  The user will keep adding/printing faculty members, staff members, and students until they choose option 7.
 They will then be asked if they want to print an invooice.
-If they choose to do so, the results will be outputed in a text file called "report.txt".
+If they choose to do so, the results will be outputed in a text file called _"report.txt"_.

 ## Helpful Hints:
  - Ranks: "professor" or "adjunct"